-Earning about $31.36 per hour on average, Registered Nurses receive the most money, followed by Office Coordinators (approximately $17.49) and Patient Services Representatives (around $14.24).
+Earning $31.36 per hour on average, Registered Nurses receive the most money, followed by Office Coordinators (approximately $17.49) and Patient Services Representatives ($15.00).

 Years of Experience

-Survey participants who have worked at Main Line Health for between five and 10 years earn $20.00 per hour on average.
-Overall, the greater share of Main Line Health folks have one to four years of experience and earn an average $17.62 per hour.
+Survey participants who have worked at Main Line Health for between five and 10 years earn $17.00 per hour on average.
+The largest fraction of Main Line Health people (52 percent) have been working for one to four years and earn approximately $18.00 per hour on average.

 Certifications and Degrees

 Salaries approach around $37.13 per hour for Registered Nurses; non-accredited workers make much less.
 The highest-paying degree here is a Bachelor of Science in Bachelor of Science in Nursing (BSN); Main Line Health awards $32.04 to these degree-holders.